verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 ABC has kept the ``.latch`` and ``.subckt adder`` primitives, but has significantly simplified the other logic (``.names``).

+However, there is an issue with the above BLIF produced by ABC: the latches (rising edge Flip-Flops) do not have any clocks specified, which is information required by VPR.

 Re-inserting clocks
 ^^^^^^^^^^^^^^^^^^^
-There is an issue with the above BLIF produced by ABC.
-The latches (rising edge Flip-Flops) do not have any clocks specified, which is information required by VPR.
-We will restore this information by running a script which will transfer that information from the original ODIN BLIF file:
+We will restore the clock information by running a script which will transfer that information from the original ODIN BLIF file (writing it to the new file ``blink.pre-vpr.blif``):

 .. code-block:: bash